Sign Up For Special Offers & Exclusive Content

 3. When you've increased your training intensity

-The intensity of your strength training is expressed as a percentage of your one rep max: that's the most you can lift for a single rep of any given exercise.
+The intensity of your strength training is expressed as a percentage of your one rep max: the most you can lift for a single rep of any given exercise.
 If my one rep max deadlift is 100kg, and I deadlift 80kg in a workout, then I've worked at 80% intensity.
 In workouts that don’t involve strength training, intensity could be increased by moving at higher speeds, more explosively, or with more complexity.

 4. When you've changed your training stimulus